-We have developed a professional judgement process that provides audit professionals with a structured approach to making judgements.
-Our professional judgement process has professional skepticism at its heart.
-It recognises the need to be alert to biases which may pose threats to good judgement, consider alternatives, critically assess audit evidence by challenging management's assumptions and following up on contradictory or inconsistent information, and document rationale for conclusions reached on a timely basis as a means of testing their completeness and appropriateness.
+Our professional judgement process recognises the need to be aware of and alert to biases which may pose threats to good judgement.
+The structured approach to auditing areas that require significant judgement involves

+- considering alternatives - critically assessing audit evidence by challenging management's assumptions and following up contradictory or inconsistent information - documenting the rationale for conclusions reached on a timely basis as a means of evaluating their completeness and appropriateness.